Curiosity allegedly killed the cat.

 “Sometimes we’re getting access to the sources when we basically finish the whole engine,” explains Eugene Sandulenko (sev), current project leader.
 “This, for instance, happened with Horror Soft games, when we obtained sources for Simon 1 and Simon 2 [Simon the Sorcerer series] when our engines were complete.
 We got sources for their less popular titles along the way.”

 In a perfect world, ScummVM developers would receive source codes for each game but that’s not the case.
 When it comes to collaboration with developers and companies holding the rights for games the ScummVM tries to make playable “there is no typical process.”

 According to Eugene, “Everything is ad-hoc.
 What we do is, we try to search for contact info of people who were working on the titles some developer is interested in, and we’re inquiring access to their original source code, if it still exists somewhere.
 Then we start working on it at our own pace.”

 And that’s one great thing about ScummVM.
 Not a single game and engine include deadlines.
-The team worked years on single projects, but every time the hard work is worth it at the end.
+The team worked for years on single projects, but every time the hard work is worth it in the end.
 For instance, the work on Blade Runner, one of the best adventures of all time, took more than eight years.

 The personal joy of making a classic game available for young gamers is priceless.